zhullyb/monyhar/monyhar/docs/user_data_storage.md

 # User Data Storage

-This document explains the Chromium policies for files in the `User Data` directory.
+This document explains the Monyhar policies for files in the `User Data` directory.

 [TOC]

 ## Backward Compatibility

-Due to the nature of frequent updates, Chromium must always support loading data from files written by previous versions.
+Due to the nature of frequent updates, Monyhar must always support loading data from files written by previous versions.
 A good rule of thumb is to leave migration code in place for *at least* one year (approximately 9 milestones with the current 6-week release cadence).
 It is not uncommon for clients to update